ewingjm/power-playwright/README.md

 #### Control classes

-Controls are generally added to a form as a control _class_ rather than a as a specific PCF control.
-This is true in most cases other than where the control type is explicitly chosen.
-This means that the controls on your forms may be rendered as different PCF controls over time.
+Controls are generally added to forms as control _classes_ rather than specific PCF controls.
+This means that the controls on your forms may be rendered as different PCF controls over time unless expliclty set.

-Power Playwright lets you retrieve form controls by providing an interface relating to either a class or a specific control.
+Power Playwright lets you retrieve form controls by providing an interface for either a control class or a specific control.
 These can be found in the `PowerPlaywright.Framework.Controls.Pcf.Classes` and `PowerPlaywright.Framework.Controls.Pcf` namespaces respectively.

 ```csharp
 // This subgrid has not had a control explicitly configured on the form.